verythorough/jekyll-basic-blog/_posts/3-2-2013-teaching-the-web.markdown

 When you have the starter site up and running you can copy the files to a new directory and create your own site.

+If you create new posts, add them to the `_posts` directory.
+Follow the naming conventions of the two posts in the `_posts` directory.
+Add the this to the top of any posts you create:

+    ---
+    layout: post
+    title: [Put your title here]

+    ---

+You can look at the two sample posts to check out the way it's done.

 ---